ch728/cucurbit-usda/manuscript.md

 have a number of uses for breeding and future experments aimed at biological insight.

-our data provides many genome-wise markers which could be used to develop marker panels for use in breeding applications, as has been done in other crops [@doi:10.1186/s12284-019-0311-0].
+Our data provides many genome-wise markers which could be used to develop marker panels for use in breeding applications, as has been done in other crops [@doi:10.1186/s12284-019-0311-0].
 Possible breeding applications would include marker assisted selection, marker assisted backcrossing, and purity assessment of seedstock using a low density panel; whereas, a medium density panel could be developed for routine genomic selection.
-Our clustering of samples based on maker data suggest geography is a key driver for overall population structure.
+Our clustering of samples based on marker data suggest geography is a key driver for overall population structure.
 When projecting ancestry proportions onto cultivars of known market classes, the ancestry proportions were relatively similar within market class grouping.
 Although there is genetic diversity within each species, this diversity is constrained within market classes.
 This suggests that